-Coach Willie Fritz's Southland Conference co-champions had averaged nearly 44.6 points per game in the regular season.
+Coach Willie Fritz's squad had averaged nearly 44.6 points per game in the regular season.

 Against Cal Poly (9-3), the Bearkats' Miguel Antonio kicked field goals of 20, 32 and 26 yards, and Vincent Dotson blocked a punt out of the end zone for a safety to open the scoring.